-TransCanada has four committees of the Board: the Audit committee, the Governance committee, the Health, Safety and Environment committee and the Human Resources committee.
-The voting members of each of these committees, as of February 14, 2018 (unless otherwise indicated), are identified below.
+TransCanada has four committees of the Board: the Audit committee, the Governance committee, the Health, Safety, Sustainability & Environment committee and the Human Resources committee.
+As President and CEO of TransCanada, Mr. Girling is not a member of any Board Committees, but is invited to attend committee meetings as required.

+The voting members of each of these committees, as of February 13, 2019 (unless otherwise indicated), are identified below.
 Information about the Audit committee can be found in this AIF under the heading Audit committee.

-Director Audit committee Governance committee Health, Safety & Environment committee Human Resources committee
+Director Audit committee Governance committee Health, Safety, Sustainability & Environment committee Human Resources committee

-Kevin E. Benson ✓ Chair
+Kevin E. Benson Chair $\checkmark$

-Derek H. Burney ✓ ✓

 Stéphan Crétier ✓ ✓

 S. Barry Jackson ✓ ✓

+Randy Limbacher ✓ ✓

 John E. Lowe Chair ✓

 Paula Rosput Reynolds ✓ Chair

-Mary Pat Salomone ✓ ✓
+Mary Pat Salomone ✓ $\checkmark$

 Indira Samarasekera ✓ ✓

 D. Michael G. Stewart ✓ Chair

-Siim A. Vanaselja (Chair) ✓ ✓
+Siim A. Vanaselja (Chair) $\checkmark$ $\checkmark$

-Thierry Vandal ✓ ✓
+Thierry Vandal $\checkmark$ $\checkmark$

-Richard E. Waugh ✓ ✓